qnqnckck/qnqnckck.github.io/spring_depedency_injection/index.md

 {{< admonition type=failure title="Log">}}
 Description :
-The dependencies of some of the beans in the application context form a cycle
+The dependencies of some of the beans in the application context from a cycle
 {{< /admonition >}}